 Handling Waste Electrical and Electronic Equipment (WEEE) is a rapidly growing sub-sector.
 This can mainly be attached to the European Community’s WEEE Directive that set collection, recycling, recovery and treatment marks for every type of electrical goods.
 With very broad categories, ranging from large household appliances through IT and telecommunication equipment; lighting equipment; toys and sports equipment; monitoring and control equipment; to electrical and electronic tools, WEEE products contain a wide variety of materials with a complex mix.

-Reliance on established WEEE products handling professionals like Clearabee could be the easiest way out in dealing with such stubborn materials, some of which are hazardous to dispose straight to landfill.
+Reliance on established WEEE products handling professionals could be the easiest way out in dealing with such stubborn materials, some of which are hazardous to dispose straight to landfill.
 Even though it’s one of the fastest growing waste streams, WEEE items can’t be disposed of with usual household rubbish.
 They are thus better reused, recycled or professionally treated before disposal.
-WEEE service establishments such as Clearabee work in connection with waste authorities to handle both small, bulky and dangerous equipment that are hard to move.
+WEEE service establishments work in connection with waste authorities to handle both small, bulky and dangerous equipment that are hard to move.
 Most of these professionals are happy to arrange for both indoor and outdoor collection and removal of rubbish from any safe and reasonable location.

 Ever Growing WEEE Rubbish